 Microsoft Power BI supports natural language queries for data Visualization, called FAQs.

-Power BI Subscriptions tutorial
+Power BI Subscriptions

-Power BI FAQs
+Power BI FAQ’s

 - Add Alternative Row Colors to a Table